South Dum Dum: Transport

-Dum Dum Junction railway station, on the Sealdah-Ranaghat line, is 7 km from Sealdah railway station.
-It is part of the Kolkata Suburban Railway system.
+Dum Dum Junction railway station, on the Sealdah-Ranaghat line, is about 7 km from the Sealdah railway station.
+It is a part of the Kolkata Suburban Railway system.
 Two lines branch out after Dum Dum Junction railway station – the Calcutta Chord line linking Dum Dum Junction railway station with Dankuni Junction railway station and the Sealdah-Bangaon line.
+Besides, Dum Dum Cantonment railway station is situated on the Sealdah-Bangaon line.

 Kolkata Metro, the first underground metro in India, was initially constructed from Dum Dum to Tollygunge.
 It was progressively commissioned, the full length of 16.45 km being commissioned in 1995.
 Dum Dum metro station is located adjacent to Dum Dum Junction railway station.

+Dum Dum Cantonment metro station is a under construction metro station of Yellow Line of Kolkata Metro.
+It is situated just beside the Dum Dum Cantonment railway station.
+The station was inaugurated on 22 August 2025.

 Travel within South Dum Dum and Dum Dum

 There are a plenty of private buses, mini-buses and taxis, as well as a few WBTC buses in South Dum Dum.
 Autos are plentiful and can be used for short stretches.

 Nagerbazar is the hub of autos where there are 4 routes originates viz: